lucasfmerino/lucasfmerino/README.md

 - 🧩 I have strong expertise in data structures and algorithms.
 - 🔄 Proficient in object-oriented programming and version control practices (GIT and GitHub).
-- ✅ I have experience with TDD (Unittest and Pytest) and am comfortable in both Linux and Windows environments.
+- ✅ I am comfortable in both Linux and Windows environments.

 ## Let's Connect! 🚀